 While this is a casual wedding, you still want to mark the occasion by looking a little dressy.
 A fancier sundress than you’d wear every day is a perfect option.

-A sweet pattern like gingham is perfect for a picnic wedding.
-Ruffle detail elevates a dress without putting it over the top for a casual wedding.
+A sweet pattern like ditsy florals is perfect for a picnic wedding.
+A Basque waist elevates a dress without putting it over the top for a casual wedding.

 Beach Weddings